asinck/CSE412/Phase_2/README.md

 ### Generating Data

+There are two ways of getting the data:

+First, you can import it from the database dump in `db_backup.sql`.

-To generate the data, just run `./datagen.sh` (after reading this readme).
-This will do several things:
+Alternatively, to generate the data, just run `./datagen.sh` (after reading this readme).
+This may take a while, and will do several things:

 -   Prompt for a database username and password.